swcarpentry/training-course/_submissions/round-11/1/2014-09-09-juan-nunez-iglesias.md

 ---
 Hi all,

-I&#8217;m a research scientist in computational biology and bioinformatics at the Victorian Life Sciences Computation Initiative in Melbourne, Australia.
+I'm a research scientist in computational biology and bioinformatics at the Victorian Life Sciences Computation Initiative in Melbourne, Australia.
 I am also a contributor and core developer of the scikit-image Python library for image processing.

 I have a wide range of interests but the top would have to be connectomics: the study of neuronal computation through its wiring diagrams.

-I really enjoy teaching but I must admit that until now I&#8217;ve been winging it!
-I&#8217;m excited to take teacher training and become more methodical in my teaching methods!
+I really enjoy teaching but I must admit that until now I've been winging it!
+I'm excited to take teacher training and become more methodical in my teaching methods!